 To fully harness the potential of green finance, several key policy recommendations can help strengthen its framework:

 Ensuring clear and consistent standards for green finance is vital to build investor confidence.
-Standardization can be promoted through:
+Standardization can be promoted through:- Green Certification Programs: Certifications like LEED (Leadership in Energy and Environmental Design) for buildings or ISO 14001 for environmental management systems provide recognized benchmarks for sustainability.

 The Role of the Green Climate Fund